 This is an important realization: You don’t own your social media channels, either the content published there or your followers.
 Social media accounts live on borrowed land, and you could always lose access to what you’ve built there.
 Every single business still needs a website.

-Vine disappeared overnight in 2016 (though it might return).
+Vine disappeared overnight in 2016.
 Pinterest and LinkedIn accounts get mistakenly suspended.
 Instagram and Facebook accounts get hacked and held for a hefty ransom.
 TikTok has been banned altogether by a (potentially growing) list of countries.

 Social media marketing is a way to explode your brand awareness, but small businesses should continue the conversation off of the page.